thake/logminer-kafka-connect/Readme.md

 ## Features

-Currently supported features:
+Stable features:
 - Insert, Update and Delete changes will be tracked on configured tables
 - Logminer without "CONTINUOUS_MINE", thus in theory being compatible with Oracle 19c (not tested)
 - Initial import of the current table state
 - Only based on Oracle features that are available in Oracle XE (and thus available in all Oracle versions).
 No Oracle GoldenGate license required!
-- Reading schema changes from the Archive-Log or Online Dictionary.
-Thus supporting database schemas that tend to change regularly.
+- Reading schema changes from the Online Dictionary.
 See https://docs.oracle.com/cd/B19306_01/server.102/b14215/logminer.htm#i1014687 for more information.

+Unstable features:
+- Reading schema changes from the Archive-Log

 Planned features:
 - More documentation :)